• Skip to primary navigation

 Instructions

-• Add instant ramen to the pan and the rabokki is done when the ramen is al dente (half-cooked and tender).
+• Add instant ramen to the pan and the rabokki is done when the ramen is done cooking.

-• Garnish with sliced green onions and boiled (or soft-boiled) eggs!
+• Garnish with sliced green onions, sesame seeds and boiled (or soft-boiled) eggs!
 Hope you enjoy!

 Video